 Seizure information

 Seizure frequency reduction and remission will be extracted as separate dependent variables.
-The usual convention when reporting seizure frequency or remission is to report percentage reduction.
-We will not record how studies define seizure reduction as this is rarely reported and when it is, will vary.
-In addition to % reduction, any accompanying indicator of data distribution (e.g., SD, SE, IQR) will be extracted.
-If studies report the median and SE/IQR/range (i.e., instead of mean and SD) then these will be extracted, allowing the option for later data transformation.
+The usual convention when reporting seizure frequency or remission is to report percentage reduction (i.e., proportion).
+We will record how studies define seizure reduction.
+In addition to % reduction, any accompanying indicator of data average (mean, median) and distribution (e.g., SD, SE, IQR) will be extracted.
+If studies report the median and SE/IQR/range (i.e., instead of mean and SD) then these will be extracted, allowing the option for data transformation.
+If both are reported then both will be extracted.

 Analysis